 You can also mail checks, optionally indicating a use or fund for your gift in the memo field, to:

 School of Education Advancement

 Syracuse, NY 13244

-The Dean’s Fund also provides for the gap in need for Syracuse Say Yes to Education Scholars who qualify to participate in Bridge.
-The Bridge to the City Program, which, since 2003, has provided SU teacher candidates with a guided student teaching experience in a challenging urban environment, while connecting New York City schools to the School of Education’s faculty, resources, and graduates.
+The Dean’s Fund also provides for the gap in need for Syracuse Say Yes to Education scholars who qualify to participate in Bridge to the City, where students in inclusive education programs spend a semester in New York City.
+Teacher candidates have a guided student teaching experience in a challenging urban environment while connecting NYC schools to the School of Education’s faculty, resources, and graduates.
 This has been a unique opportunity for students to sharpen their skills and broaden their perspectives on cultures, families, and professional practices.